bdhave/vault4summon/readme.md

 `This project is distributed under the terms of the European Union Public Licence (EUPL) Version 1.2 or newer.`

-You can find the latest version of the licence [here](https://ec.europa.eu/isa2/solutions/european-union-public-licence-eupl_en).
+You can find the latest version of the EUPL licence [here](https://ec.europa.eu/isa2/solutions/european-union-public-licence-eupl_en).

 **WARNING: the current code was only tested with a Hashicorp Vault Server in development mode.**